Workflow actions: Reading and modifying data

 • HTTP responses: Data returned from external API calls

 This data flow allows you to build automations where each action builds upon the results of previous steps.
+The trigger node must be tested first to confirm the configuration is correct.

 Concept Description Example